marina601/discover-malta/TESTING.md

 - Go to the login page, confirm that the login form is displayed correctly.
 - Try to submit the form without entering any details, confirm custom feedback is displayed, which tells the user to fill in the field with their email address.
 - Enter the email address, but not the password, confirm custom feedback is displayed, telling the user to enter a valid password.
-- Try to login with a username or password which does not exists in the database, confirm the toatst notifiaction is displayed letting the user know that some of the details entered are incorrect.
+- Try to login with a username or password which does not exist in the database, confirm the toast notification is displayed letting the user know that some of the details entered are incorrect.
 - Confirm that the logged-in user is redirected to their profile page.
 - Log out, then try to log in the using correct username and password, confirm that this is successful.
 - Confirm *Click here to reset your password* link takes the user to the "Forgot password Page".